 To give you an example – it took us about 5 days to complete the roof in the first picture on this page, with 4-5 guys working 8-10 hours per day.
 The roof size there is approximately 1200 sq. ft.
 So assume that 4-5 guys removed and installed about 240 sq. ft. of roof in 1 day.

 We will price each roof deck separately, but this will provide you with pretty accurate pricing guidelines, so you would know how much to expect to pay for an IB DeckShield roof.

 As a comparison, a rubber roof would cost you $8-10 per sq. ft. plus the cost of PT wooden deck, which can range from $13-20 per sq. ft., often without the material costs.

 Roof deck installation using 80-mil IB PVC roof with a wooden deck over it.

 RoofDecks.org – general information about roofing materials, roof deck prices and installation methods of waterproofing products for roof decks, balconies and patios.

 Flat Roofing – informational resource about flat roofing materials – Learn about EPDM Rubber roofing, PVC and TPO roofs and Tar & Gravel, Modified Bitumen and other Built-Up roofs.

 www.RoofingCalculator.org – estimate roofing prices in your state for different roofing materials – asphalt shingles, metal roofs, and various flat roofing membranes.
-Learn how contractors price their roofs, as well as pros & cons of different roofing materials.
-Find out how to measure and estimate a roof using extensive step-by-step roof estimating guide and roofing calculator software.
+Learn how contractors price their roofs, as well as pros and cons of different roofing materials.
+Find out how to measure and estimate a roof using an extensive step-by-step roof estimating guide and roofing calculator software.